gerardo-junior/rdp2tcp-docker/README.md

-# Image docker to to execute a tcp tunnel through rdp
+# Image docker to to execute a tcp port forwarding through rdp

 ```
     [+] AUTOR:        Gerardo Junior